IntelLabs/matsciml/matsciml/datasets/DATASETS.md

 ### NOMAD

 The Novel Materials Discovery (NOMAD) Laboratory [5] is a user-driven platform designed for the purpose of sharing and leveraging computational materials science data.
 The project's primary objective, pursued since 2014, is to handle and disseminate materials science data in a manner that adheres to the principles of being Findable, Accessible, Interoperable, and Reusable (FAIR).
 This endeavor is facilitated through their [website](https://nomad-lab.eu), which is an integral component of the NOMAD Laboratory.
 NOMAD provides such platform for researchers to upload, publish, explore, and analyze materials data from different sources, codes, and workflows.
 NOMAD also offers a common data format, a rich metadata schema, and an AI toolkit for machine learning.
 On the NOMAD website, users can search and browse millions of data entries by various criteria, such as composition, method, property, or quantity.
 Among more than 12 million entries, 4.24M entries have density of states; 454K entries have band gap; 421k entries have band structure, which can be accessed  programmatically through NOMAD’s API as well.
-The databse is free and open source, and it is developed by the FAIRmat consortium.
+The database is free and open source, and it is developed by the FAIRmat consortium.
 We construct a random dataset split based of 138,820 bulk material structures in the dataset with a 20\% validation split.

 ### Carolina Materials Database